Do you perform same-sex weddings?

 Is premarital counseling/coaching required – do you provide premarital counseling/coaching?

-No, it is not required, but it is available.
+No, it is not required, but it is available and can be valuable.
 Please see my section on premarital counseling/coaching for more information.

 Will you need a microphone for the ceremony…what is your presentation style?